December - 2018

 Section 4 ..
 The Heart Of The Matter/Repentance

 OSAS - The Doctrine of Eternal Security- Perhaps one of the most common and most perilous of teachings in the modern church is the doctrine of Eternal Security, also known as Once Saved Always Saved or OSAS.
 This doctrine holds that at the moment a person makes the once and for all decision to "accept" Christ as Savior, He pays for all of their sins: past, present, and future, thus they remain saved irrespective of how they conduct their lives thereafter, how much they backslide, or even if they actually disown Christ.
-The tragic result of this extremely lethal doctrine is that all too many Christians blissfully sail through life under the dangerous delusion that they are permanently and eternally saved on the basis that they once made a confession of faith, walked an aisle, prayed a prayer.
+The tragic result of this extremely lethal doctrine is that all too many Christians blissfully sail through life under the dangerous delusion that they are permanently and eternally saved.
 Although they may not have actually murdered someone, many of them live pretty much as the world does.
 What a terribly tragic state we have talked ourselves into.
 If this doctrine of Eternal Security is true, then one is forced to the conclusion that both Jesus and Paul were talking through their hats when they prophesied that people would abandon or fall away from the faith in the final days.
 One also has to wonder why Scripture is replete with warnings about persevering in the faith and not falling from Grace.
 In any case, the Scriptures make it very clear that NO LIVING CHRISTIAN can claim to be finally saved

 Sin (Updated) Even in the 21st century, most people's consciences usually tells them that there is a "right" and a "wrong".
 We are instinctively aware of an invisible benchmark.
 However, even those that believe in a higher power tend to have extremely diverse opinions regarding sin and its consequences.
 Some do not believe in an absolute moral law, and if there happens to be a God against whom we sin, He is too loving to actually hold our 'mistakes' against us.
 Others say that they try to live their lives by some form of the Golden Rule.
 An almost universal 'Santa Claus' mentality holds to the idea of rewards for those who's good deeds outweigh the bad, and punishment for those for whom the opposite is true.
 If pressed, possibly the majority of people in the western world would place themselves in the 'not perfect' category, but a far cry from 'sinners', or really bad people, usually defined as the serial killers, rapists, and child molesters of the world.
 Even when many Christians think of sin, they simply think of a violation of the Ten Commandments.
-The problem is that none of these views come anywhere near agreeing with the Biblical definition of sin, judgment, or even heaven and hell.
-This is simply because few know, or understand how the Bible defines sin.
+The problem is that none of these views come anywhere near agreeing with the Biblical definition of sin.